ylipacbio/IsoSeq-3.0/README.md

 <movie_name>/<ZMW>/<start>_<end>_CCS INFO
 ```
 The info fields are:
-* strand: either + or -,  whether a read is forward or reverse-complement cdna,
+* strand: either + or -,  whether a read is forward or reverse-complement cDNA,
 * fiveseen: whether or not 5' prime is seen in this read, 1 yes, 0 no
 * polyAseen: whether or not poly A tail is seen, 1 yes, 0 no
 * threeseen: whether or not 3' prime is seen, 1 yes, 0 no